Marcus Samuel, 1st Viscount Bearsted: Career

-Samuel was born into an Iraqi Jewish family from western Europe in Whitechapel, London.
+Samuel was born into a family of Baghdadi Jews in Whitechapel, London.
 His father, also named Marcus Samuel, ran a successful import-export business, M. Samuel & Co., trading with the coalition in the Far East, which Marcus carried on with his brother, Samuel Samuel.
 M. Samuel & Co launched the first Japanese gold sterling loan issued in London in 1897, and was largely concerned in the introduction of Japanese municipal loans, and in the development of the coal trade in Japan.

 He was educated at Edmonton and in Brussels, and travelled extensively in Asia before settling down in business, visiting Ceylon, Straits Settlements, Siam, the Philippines, China and Japan.

 Samuel realised the potential of the oil market during a prospecting trip to the Caucasus in 1890.
 In 1891, he secured a nine year exclusive deal with the Rothschilds, to sell Bnito's kerosene east of Suez.
 Samuel had commissioned the design and construction of a safer generation of tanker, safe enough to transit the Suez Canal.
 The first of which was Murex, that set sail from West Hartlepool for Batum on 22 July 1892, where it acquired its load of kerosene.
 The ship transited the Suez Canal on 23 August, and proceeded onward to his storage facilities in Singapore and then Bangkok, for retail distribution.
 Samuel then built ten additional ships, also named for seashells.
 In 1895, he received a concession in the Kutei region of east Borneo, where oil was discovered in 1897.

 In 1897, he incorporated the Shell Transport and Trading Company, in reference to the trading business his father started as a "shell merchant".
 He was made a justice of the peace in Kent, a master of the Spectacle Makers' Company, and received a knighthood for helping a British warship grounded at Port Said.